cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Section I - SD card preparations

-Using a Windows, Linux or Mac OS device?
+Using a Windows, Linux or macOS device?
 We have a tool that will automatically set up your SD card for following the guide.
 {: .notice--info}

 1. Download the latest version of [Unlaunch](https://problemkaputt.de/unlaunch.zip)